-INTERNET ACCESS/AUTHORIZATION: In order to access and use the school's internet and other related technologies (the network), each student and his/her parent(s) or guardian must sign the Agreement Statement on page 4 of this handbook stating he/she has read the Internet Code of Conduct and will abide by it.
-Please read this document carefully before signing.
-The agreement on pg.
-4 must be signed and returned.
+INTERNET ACCESS/AUTHORIZATION: In order to access and use the school's internet and other related technologies (the network), each student and his/her parent(s) or guardian must sign the Agreement Statement by Sept.
+1.

 All use of the network shall be consistent with the school's goal of promoting educational excellence by facilitating resource sharing, innovation and communication.
 This authorization does not attempt to state all required or prescribed behavior by users.
 However, some specific examples are provided.
 The failure of any user to follow the terms of this authorization of internet access or the internet code of conduct will result in the loss of privileges, disciplinary action, and/or appropriate legal action.
 The signatures at the end of this document are legally binding and indicate the party who signed has read the terms and conditions carefully and understands their significance.
 The internet agreement will be sent home at the beginning of the school year.
 Each student will be required to return a completed internet agreement before he/she will be granted access to the Internet through a school computer.